wssh/Decision-Bot.py/README.md

 !id - gives the user it's unique ID that is assigned to their account.
 !startparse - Called automatically once the bot has started.
 But starts the EQ-notification function.
 ```

+To get the bot to do it's autonomous methods, there are simple conditions that must be met:
+* There has to be a bot_notifications channel for the bot to post in, or the bot will proceed to post EQ notifications in the default channel.
+* Emergency Quest channels must start with an **eq** tag in order for the bot to keep track of MPAs.
+An example of such channel name can be *eq_pd_11pm*.

+That's about it.

 You will need the following API to get the bot working: https://github.com/Rapptz/discord.py